hendrikboom3/Text-generation/README.md

 I'm doing nanogenmo in June this year, becauase I'm otherwise employed during November.
 But whether I'll actually accomplish something, or just explore the intellectual space remains to be seen.
 This page is a collection of thoughts, ranging from the trivial to the substantial.
 It's a work-in-progress, and will probably remain one until it is abandoned.

-This file is where I keep track of what I've done, plan to do, or een vaguey wonder about doing.
+This file is where I keep track of what I've done, plan to do, or even vaguely wonder about doing.

 ## Discussion on various ways to approach the problem